xcube-dev/xcube/docs/source/overview.rst

 Another way to provide the data to users is via the *xcube server*, that provides a RESTful API and a `WMTS <https://en.wikipedia.org/wiki/Web_Map_Tile_Service>`_.
-The latter is used to visualise spatial subsets of xcube datasets efficiently at any zoom level.
-To provide optimal visualisation and data extraction performance through the xcube server, xcube datasets may be prepared beforehand.
+The latter is used to visualise spatial subsets of xcube datasets efficiently at any zoom level. xcube datasets may be prepared beforehand in order to provide optimal visualisation and data extraction performance through the xcube server.
 Steps 8 to 10 are optional.

 8. verify a dataset to be published conforms with the :doc:`cubespec` using the :doc:`cli/xcube_verify` tool.